-Updated May 2022 - We have plans for puppies this summer - fill out the questionnaire to find out on adopting one.
-Taking deposits now.
+Fill out the questionnaire to find out more on adopting one.

 Personality and Character which fit the family are two of the most important ingredients for the success of the relationship between dog and family.

 From experience, I know that having a dog that is well suited, character-wise usually works out better for both family and dog, therefore, I will be happy to reserve you a puppy based on gender and once a reservation has been made, you will get an additional form to fill out regarding your expectations, desires and goals that you would like in a pup.

 At 7 weeks, the puppies are individually temperament tested and then each family will have 2 puppies to choose from (unless you are the last to reserve).
 The family makes the final decision on which pup is theirs :-)

 The puppies are raised in the house with children actively participating in the rearing, handling and care-giving.
 We live on a rural property but with neighbours so the puppies all get used to regular sounds.
 They get access to outdoors starting after 5 weeks.
 They are handled daily and given as many opportunities to experience different sounds (cars, trucks, light farm equipment, children, horses and regular house hold noises).
 They have blankets in their sleeping area and newspaper so they learn to keep clean.
 They go outside and feel grass, stone, wood, rubber and straw.
 I put out various toys and objects for them to play with and interact with.
 They see and interact with our other older dogs after 6 weeks old.